Skip to main content

 Iron is commonly found in animal-based products such as red meat, chicken and fish, meaning vegan and vegetarian diets need to make sure they are consuming plant-based foods that contain enough iron to meet the recommended daily intake.
 Plant-based sources of iron include some leafy vegetables and peas; however, an iron supplement makes it extremely easy to provide your body with all the iron it needs.

-vegan omega-3 supplement4.
-Vegan Omega
+vegan omega-3 supplement

 Omega-3 fatty acids are a type of polyunsaturated fatty acid (PUFA) and include the highly researched fatty acids alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).